This Halloween 🎃 Get 30% Off on Every Custom Packaging Order. Hurry up! Grab this Offer before 20th October

 Warby Parker

-The DTC offers several advantages, such as control over brand, customer experience, and pricing.
+The DTC takes full control over brand, customer experience, and pricing.
 Using a direct-to-consumer business model, you directly approach consumers and sell your products.
 You no longer rely on wholesalers or retailers.
 It builds a strong relationship with your consumers and helps you collect and maintain consumer data.

 The D2C model is becoming a popular choice for businesses.
 There are some challenges to keep in mind when you approach this model.